 It’s a wonderful design all around but also improved on the shortcomings of its older brothers.

 What does it do better?

 The headband yoke pieces are now made of anodized aluminum and feel much more rugged.
 It’s the piece pictured below with the logo and “HIFIMAN” text.

 The headband itself is rounded this time.
 Before it looked like some weird Alien design or a kind of deformed rectangle.

-The termination’s into each of the ear cups are now 2.5mm vs. the coax of the 400i.
+The termination into each of the ear cups is now 3.5mm vs. the coax of the 400i.